www.weldreality.com.

 brand name is written on the warning labels found on the products.

-IT'S AN EPIDEMIC: Due to a lack of management manufacturing expertise,
+IT'S AN EPIDEMIC: As a results of their manufacturing management expertise,

 in cooperation with the U.S. Consumer Product Safety Commission (CPSC), Jumpking